Farg0k/flutter_tv_media3/README.md

 *   `getRefreshRateInfo()`: Gets information about the display's supported and active refresh rates.

 **Key Streams (Optional):**
-*   `playerStateStream`: A stream that emits `PlayerState` objects on any significant state change (e.g., play/pause, track change, error).
+*   `playerStateStateStream`: A stream that emits `PlayerState` objects on any significant state change (e.g., play/pause, track change, error).
 *   `playbackStateStream`: A stream that emits `PlaybackState` objects (position, duration) several times per second during playback.
 *   `mediaMetadataStream`: A stream that emits `MediaMetadata` objects when the current media item changes.